 The Company operates the Etame field on behalf of a consortium of five companies offshore of the Republic of Gabon.
 The field produces from four subsea wells into a 1.1 million barrel FPSO vessel.
-During the three months ended March 31, 2006, the Etame field produced 1.6 million barrels (0.45 million net to the Company).
+During the six months ended June 30, 2006, the Etame field produced 3.2 million barrels (0.9 million barrels net to the Company).
 The Etame field currently produces at approximately 18,000 BOPD (5,000 BOPD net to the Company).
 The Company sells its Gabon production to the trading company Trafigura Beheer B.V. ("Trafigura") at spot market prices.

-The Etame field is located within the Etame Production Sharing Contract area (the "Etame Block") which is comprised of approximately 750,000 acres all offshore Gabon.
-The Etame Block contains two additional discoveries, the Avouma discovery and the Ebouri discovery.
-The Avouma discovery is under development, with a platform due to be installed later this year and first production anticipated by year end 2006.
+The Etame Production Sharing Contract area (the "Etame Block") which is comprised of approximately 750,000 acres all of which is offshore Gabon contains the Etame field, the Avouma discovery and the Ebouri discovery.
+The Avouma discovery is under development, with a platform and pipeline currently being installed with first production anticipated by year end 2006.
 In February 2006, the Company received approval from the Gabon government to declare the Ebouri discovery commercial.
-The Company is currently preparing a development plan for Ebouri.
+In June 2006, the Company applied for and received approval for a twenty year exploitation license encompassing the Ebouri discovery.
+The Company has prepared a development plan and is awaiting partner approval prior to submitting the plan to the Gabon government.
+The Company expects to begin implementing the development plan in the fall of 2006, and depending on rig availability, could have the project online by the end of 2007.

 In November 2005, the Company signed a production sharing contract for the Mutamba Iroru block onshore Gabon.
-The five year contract awards the Company exploration rights to approximately 270,000 acres along the central coast of Gabon.
+The five-year contract awards the Company exploration rights to approximately 270,000 acres along the central coast of Gabon.
 The Company is currently gathering data from past operators of the area for interpretation and prospect delineation.